A Dosage Of Hope: ALS Patients Fight For a Chance At Promising Therapies

 One way they’re fighting: these patients and their families have joined “I am ALS”.
 The group was created by patients for patients.
 Members are seeking to accelerate the development of drugs and also to make promising therapies more quickly accessible.

-There are 2 bills now in front of lawmakers and they’ve received bipartisan support.
+There are two bills now in front of lawmakers and they’ve received bipartisan support.
 But during the pandemic, these laws may get lost in the shuffle.

 These patients are urging everyone to take a moment and contact their federal representatives and urge them to act before October.
 If not, the bills may get passed to the next session, and these patients don’t have that kind of time.